 This is also the time where you authorize LeaderOne Financial Corp. to obtain a fresh copy of your credit report.
 You can Click Here to complete your application in a secure link online to get that process started.

 Based on your income, employment, credit history, and some information about the type of property you anticipate to purchase, we will be able to present the loan program options that your unique lending scenario may be eligible for.

 You can preview and print a complete loan document checklist to know what to expect.

 Keep in mind that the lender will want to see documentation for anything that could impact your overall income vs. debt ratios, as well as possible paperwork for residence history, credit discrepancies, or other financial obligations.

 The more documentation you can provide up-front, the better feel the lender can get for what programs you may be eligible for.

 After your mortgage professional has had a chance to preview your credit and formal loan application, along with your basic documentation listed in Step 2, we will submit your loan package to underwriting to get a stronger sense of eligibility and approval standing.

 This is an important step in the loan pre-qualification process so that you can feel confident about your ability to qualify for a mortgage.

-Pre-Qualification Letter FAQ’s
+Loan Application and Pre-Qualification FAQ's

 Eligibility for most residential mortgage loan programs is based on the following four primary factors: